 If you have any queries about eligibility or any aspect of RASF Community Kitchen grant program, please contact the RASF on 02 9704 1226 or email firstname.lastname@example.org.

-Applications for the RAS Foundation Community Kitchen Grant are now closed.
+Applications for the RAS Foundation Community Kitchen Grant will close Sunday 2 February 2020.